 While the researchers at UCJC focused their study on the effects of sodium, your sweat contains several other electrolytes, which are just as important for performance.
 In fact, the average person loses electrolytes in a ratio of 220 Sodium to 63 Potassium to 16 Calcium to 8 Magnesium.
 That’s why each SaltStick Capsule contains these four electrolytes in the same concentration, to provide your body with the entire range of electrolytes it needs.

-We provide a good overview of how your sweat rate plays into your nutrition needs on our website here (“Why should I care about electrolyte loss?
-Give me a brief summary!”), but essentially, light sweaters or smaller individuals should consider 1 SaltStick Cap per hour.
+We provide a good overview of how your sweat rate plays into your nutrition needs on our website here, but essentially, light sweaters or smaller individuals should consider 1 SaltStick Cap per hour.
 Heavy sweaters, larger individuals, or those in hotter conditions should consider 2-3 SaltStick Caps per hour.
 The best strategy for success is to practice your nutrition strategy during training so you can optimize for what works for you, and then execute that during racing.
 We provide a complete suggested usage guide here: Training with SaltStick Capsules.